dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-iterate-through-all-nodes-of-a-windows-forms-treeview-control.md

 ## Recursive approach

-The recursive approach is creating a method in such a way that the solution depends on solutions to smaller instances of the same problem.
-The method tests each node, and then calls the same method for each of the nodes children.
+The recursive approach uses a method that processes a tree node, and then calls the same method for each child node.
+This repeats until every node in the tree is processed.
+The drawback to this approach is that if the tree is big, you may run into a stack overflow error and run out of memory.

 The following example shows how to print each <xref:System.Windows.Forms.TreeNode> object's <xref:System.Windows.Forms.TreeNode.Text%2A> property: